Abraham George

-In 1995, George returned to India and launched several initiatives addressing issues of discrimination and economic inequality.
-These include Shanti Bhavan, a residential school for children from disadvantaged backgrounds, and the Indian Institute of Journalism & New Media, a postgraduate journalism institution in Bangalore.
-He also established the Baldev Medical & Community Center, which provides healthcare services to 15 villages across Tamil Nadu and Karnataka.
-The George Foundation conducted a landmark study on the impact of leaded gasoline in India, which contributed to the nationwide phase-out of leaded petrol in April 2000.
+In 1995, George returned to India and established The George Foundation, a nonprofit organization focused on addressing systemic poverty, social inequality, and access to education and healthcare.
+Its initiatives include Shanti Bhavan, the Indian Institute of Journalism & New Media, and the Baldev Medical & Community Center, which provides healthcare services to rural communities across Tamil Nadu and Karnataka.
+The Foundation also conducted a national study on childhood lead poisoning, which contributed to public health advocacy preceding India’s nationwide phase-out of leaded petrol in April 2000.